abdessalaam/mastodon_aurora/README.md

 ### CUSTOM BACKGROUND for Login & Sign-Up pages
 upload an image of your choice to: _your_mastodon/public/system/custom/graphics/_

-### CUSTOM THUMBNAIL for accounts that moved - an example is provided in this repository
+### CUSTOM THUMBNAIL for accounts that moved
-upload to: _your_mastodon/public/system/custom/graphics/_
+you can download an example from this repository upload to: _your_mastodon/public/system/custom/graphics/_